A guide to Ucas Clearing: how to find your university place

-Clearing is not about trying to snatch a place on a course at all costs, though – it’s about choosing where you‘ll spend the next few years of your life.
-Research your choices as thoroughly as possible before picking up the phone to call a university.
+Clearing is ultimately about choosing where you‘ll spend the next few years of your life, so spend some time researching your choices before picking up the phone to call a university.

 Can you use Clearing?

-The most common reason for using Clearing is if you didn’t get the results you needed for your university offers on results day.
-This is where you don’t achieve the grades that meet the entry requirements set out by your firm and insurance choice universities when they made an offer to you.
+The most common reason for using Clearing is if your grades don't meet the entry requirements for your firm and insurance choice offers.

 you change your mind about your firm and insurance choices, and wish to apply to a different course or university